sculptor/sculptor.github.io/documentation/developers-guide.md

 Run the JUnit tests to verify that it works before you start changing.

 It is convenient to use Eclipse project dependencies from the reference application to [`sculptor-generator-core`](https://github.com/sculptor/sculptor/tree/master/sculptor-generator/sculptor-generator-core).
-Then you can do changes in the templates and try them directly, without having to build with maven.
+Then you can do changes in the templates and try them directly, without having to build with Maven.
 You can run the code generation directly inside Eclipse.
 In your reference application project, right click on `Workflow.mwe2` and select 'Run as MWE workflow'.

 ## Constraint Validation